Your Guide to Cycling Safely in Cold Weather

 Reflective Clothing

-Most clothing that is made for biking (unless it's specifically for off-roading) will have some sort of reflective trim on it.
+Most clothing made for biking (unless specifically for off-roading) will have some sort of reflective trim on it.
 However, the more reflective, the better.
-If you don’t want to give up your favorite rain jacket, wear a reflective vest or bands over it.
+If you don't want to give up your favorite rain jacket, wear a reflective vest or bands over it.

 A good rule of thumb is to have at least one reflective element visible from any direction.
 You can also add reflectors or reflective tape to your clothing or bags to make those more visible.